 In fact, according to a recent survey, the average membership of a CrossFit Affiliate in the United States costs about $155, which translates to about $1860.
-If you multiple this amount by 10, that’s a whopping $18,600 for a 10-year membership — without calculating rise in cost!
+If you multiply this amount by 10, that’s a whopping $18,600 for a 10-year membership — and that is not even factoring in inflation.

 Home Gym Cost

-Unfortunately, not much accurate data has been found on people who have built gyms in their home.
-However, the research we conducted suggested that most people spend within a range of $1000 to $10,000 with the average home gym cost around $4000 on a basement or garage gym set up.
+It is hard to generalize how much people spend on average to setup their home gym.
+However, the research we conducted suggested that most people spend within a range of $1,000 to $10,000 with the average home gym cost around $4000 on a basement or garage gym set up.

 If you work out regularly, having a gym at home can cut your costs drastically.

 |Total Average Cost After 1 Year||Total Average Cost After 10 Year|